winterednalynn/PracticeGit/README.md

 ![Pushing our Repo](Images/Pushing_Remote.png)

 > **Imporant** - If you get a message in terminal that says
-	`Set Upstream Origin...`
+	`git push --set-upstream origin main` you can either
+> * type that command in.
+It will setup your local repo with your online repo.
-Then in Visual Studio click Git -> Push.
+> * Or in visual studio click Git -> Push.
 This will connect your repository with your GitHub account the first time.
 Your `git push` will now will like normal on this project.

 That's it!
 Check out your GitHub account and look at your repository.
 You should see your project, and all your changes.